lybird300/lybird300.github.io/_posts/2015-05-01-linux-command-file-dir.md

 gzip -cd GraphSet_12_00001_16915.gz | head -n 2
 tar -xzOf some_huge_file.tar.gz | head
 </code></pre>
 "zcat" can be combined with other commands mentioned in this post.
 For example, the first command below shows you the occurrences of a string per line in a gz file; the second command shows you the first column at the 350 line of a gz file.
+The third command counts the occurrences of '717165' in all files meet the name pattern in the current directory
 <pre><code>
 zcat filename.gz | grep -o -n 'string' | cut -d : -f 1 | uniq -c
 zcat filename.gz | awk 'NR==350 {print $1}'
+zcat out.pos-1_*.gz | grep -c "717165"
 </code></pre>
 <br/>
 Select every other line of a file (fileA) and put them in anohter file (fileB)